 Root Institute for Wisdom Culture is now approved as an institution eligible for the grant of student visa (S-5) to foreign nationals coming for Buddhist Studies for a period of up to 5 years, or for the duration of their course of study, whichever is less.
 Application must be made from the student's home country.
 (For further information, contact our director.)

 If you are interested in enrolling in the Basic Programme at Root Institute:

-please complete the student application form – PDF – including the section on the required obligations you will have to follow as a residential student at Root Institute (unless you clearly indicate that you are planning on staying outside Root Institute campus)
+Please download and complete this application form – including the section on the required obligations you will have to follow as a residential student at Root Institute (unless you clearly indicate that you are planning on staying outside Root Institute campus)

-provide a letter explaining your motivation to join the programme
+a letter explaining your motivation to join the programme.

 Each Festival of Light & Merit includes